New Zealand mosque shooter Brenton Tarrant sentenced to life in prison without parole

 The 29-year-old, armed with semiautomatic weapons and assault rifles, attacked Muslim worshipers indiscriminately during Friday prayers at the Al Noor Mosque and Linwood Islamic Center in Christchurch on March 15, 2019, shocking a tolerant nation accustomed to low crime rates and little history of terrorism.
 The sentence delivered by the High Court on Thursday was the most severe since New Zealand abolished the death penalty for murder in 1961.

-Tarrant’s victims wept and hugged one another as the sentence was handed down.
-Outside the court complex in the Christchurch city center, crowds of people gathered, some holding signs in support of the victims.
+As Tarrant was led away after learning his sentence Thursday, his victims wept and hugged one another.
+Outside the court complex in the Christchurch city center, crowds of people gathered, some holding signs in support of the victims and their families.

 Tarrant pleaded guilty earlier this year to 51 counts of murder, 40 counts of attempted murder and one count of committing a terrorist act.
-The former fitness instructor did not speak personally in his defense, leaving a court-appointed standby lawyer to read out a prepared submission on his behalf, as the court heard of his apparent remorse.
+The former fitness instructor did not speak personally in his defense.

 Lawyers said Tarrant, who is Australian, regretted his actions, had changed his beliefs and wanted to meet his victims — many of whom were holding white flowers in the hearing room on Thursday.